 2. Laboratory Work.
-Morbid Histology.-Monday and Wednesday 11 a. m.-1 p. m.
+Morbid Histology.-Monday and Wednesday, 9-11 a. m.

 A course during the First Term given to students of the third year.
-The lessons affecting the various organs will be taken up systematically, and instruction will be given in the cutting, staining, and mounting of histological preparations.
-A representative series of microscopical preparations will be given to each student for purposes of study, after the mechanical technique shall have been mastered.
+The lesions affecting the various organs will be taken up systematically, and instruction will be given in the cutting, staining, and mounting of histological preparations.
+A representative series of microscopical preparations will be loaned to each student for purposes of study, after the mechanical technique shall have been mastered.
 The student will be expected to make drawings of his sections.
 An oral examination will be held in the spring.

-3. Morbid Anatomy and Post Mortem Examinations.
+Morbid Anatomy and Post Mortem Examinations.